Nothing makes a garden or patio look ready for a party than a bit of bunting. I always associate bunting with summer fairs and garden parties.

 How to make your upcycled denim bunting

-First make a triangular cardboard template the size you want for your bunting.
+1. First, make a triangular cardboard template the size you want for your bunting.
 Use this template as a guide for cutting out your denim.
-Personally I prefer to use a rotary cutter and board to cut my denim, but scissors are fine, just a bit slower.
+Personally, I prefer to use a rotary cutter and board to cut my denim, but scissors are fine, just a bit slower.
 You will need 2 denim triangles for each piece of bunting one for the front and the other for the back.

-Secondly lay out your ribbon, depending on what flag you’re making.
+2. Secondly layout your ribbon, depending on what flag you’re making.
 You can either sew your ribbon flag design to your denim triangles or the easy option is to glue them with fabric Mod Podge.
 Glueing instead of sewing does make your bunting a little stiffer but this is no bad thing.

-After you have glued or sewn your ribbon pieces into place, get a blank triangle of denim and pin these 2 pieces right sides together.
-Sew round the sides leaving the top open.
-Trim off an excess ribbon, and turn right side out.
+4. After you have glued or sewn your ribbon pieces into place, get a blank triangle of denim and pin these 2 pieces right sides together.
+Sew around the sides leaving the top open.
+Trim off any excess ribbon, and turn right side out.
 You will need a pencil or something pointed to push out the tip of your triangle.

-To sew your bunting triangles together in a long garland, fold over your blue ribbon and pin this to the top of your triangle.
+5. To sew your denim bunting triangles together in a long garland, fold over your blue ribbon and pin this to the top of your triangle.
 Make sure that you place the denim in between the ribbon fold.
 Then simply sew your denim bunting flags to the blue ribbon.
 All you need now is a party!

-I first made my Union Jack bunting in 2012 for the Queen’s Diamond Jubilee when we had a street party.
+I first made my Union Jack denim bunting in 2012 for the Queen’s Diamond Jubilee when we had a street party.
 I got it out again for the royal wedding in 2013.
-It’s been sitting in a draw since then but will be back on display next weekend for the Queen’s official 90th Birthday.
+It’s been sitting in a drawer since then but will be back on display for the next Jubilee.